 TRESemme’s scientists play a leading role internationally, working with key academic, government and NGO scientists to lead the development and application of non-animal tested approaches for assessing consumer safety.
 Where we are legally obliged to commission animal studies, we ensure a minimal numbers of animals are used.

 No animal testing is carried out in our own laboratories.
 In countries where local authorities test our products on animals, we are working with government scientists to help implement non-animal based methods.“

-No, Tresemme is not certified by any organizations.
+Yes, Tresemme is certified by Peta.